 - if you have completely ceased working with your own business, or

 - if you have temporarily ceased working with your own business.

 In order to assess whether your business has been completely closed down or if it has merely been temporarily suspended, we will perform a comprehensive assessment of your overall situation and no business activity may be carried out during this time.

-Unemployment benefits are not intended as a financial support for the start of a new company, and are not to be seen as a way of supplementing income in struggling companies.
+Unemployment benefits are not intended as financial support for the start of a new company and are not to be seen as a way of supplementing income in struggling companies.

-For more information on how to apply for unemployment benefit read here.
+For more information on how to apply for unemployment benefits read here.